Outdoor cooking: Specialist equipment

 Portable stoves are widely used in areas where fuel such as wood is scarce or there is a significant fire or environmental hazard to building a campfire.
-Such devices usually use a liquid fuel (usually a petroleum derivative or some kind of alcohol), but gaseous fuels like propane, butane and solid fuels such as wood shavings and hexamine are also used depending on the stove design; while two-burner models are commonly used for front-country campstoves and function much like residential gas stoves, backpacking stoves generally put out a much more concentrated and less powerful flame and require lightweight cooking equipment ("billycans") made of aluminum or titanium rather than more typical kitchen-type utensils.
+Such devices usually use liquid fuel (usually a petroleum derivative or some kind of alcohol), but gaseous fuels like propane, butane and solid fuels such as wood shavings and hexamine are also used depending on the stove design; while two-burner models are commonly used for front-country camp stoves and function much like residential gas stoves, backpacking stoves generally put out a much more concentrated and less powerful flame and require lightweight cooking equipment ("billycans") made of aluminum or titanium rather than more typical kitchen-type utensils.

 In addition, there are often special techniques for baked goods made on the trail in the absence of specialized camp oven equipment, including flipping over the (lidded) pan while on the heat and the "twiggy fire", which mimics the use of charcoal on the lid of a Dutch oven using a small campfire on the lid of the pan.

 Reflector ovens are placed on the ground next to the fire, and gather thermal radiation from it.

-Solar cookers are a type of equipment that are powered by the sun, and no other fuel is required, creating a positive environmental impact.
+Solar cookers are a type of equipment that is powered by the sun, and no other fuel is required, creating a positive environmental impact.
 There are large variations of design and functionality, where the parabolic solar cookers offer the highest temperature, often more than 750 degrees F. SolSource solar stove is an example of a high-temperature solar stove.

 Ceramic grills come in many guises and have been around in simple format since ancient times.
 Many modern cookers sport ornate designs that can be quite beautiful.
 These grills cook well and efficiently because they retain heat and seal in moisture.
-Most quality grills are weatherproof and can be used year-round to grill, BBQ, smoke and bake.
-Other benefits include fast heating time and a lack of hot-spots.
-They are fuel-efficient, using a minimum of charcoal, and may be safer for children due to the lack of hot-spots.
+Most quality grills are weatherproof and can be used year-round to grill, BBQ, smoke, and bake.
+Other benefits include fast heating time and a lack of hot spots.
+They are fuel-efficient, using a minimum of charcoal, and may be safer for children due to the lack of hot spots.